Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/NSwag/index.md

 Into the `scripts` folder you will find `nswag-regen.ps1`.
 This script will generate the necessary files for you.
 You can run the script by executing the following command:

-Before run be shure the API is running, you can run the API by executing the following command:
+Before run be sure the API is running, you can run the API by executing the following command:

 ```ps
 # Run your API locally